Android-for-Python/Android-for-Python-Users/README.md

  - Either use KivyMD==1.0.2

- - Or install KivyMD's custom Kivy (2.2.0.dev0), this is **not** Kivy==master whose version number is also 2.2.0.dev0 .
-Install instructions for the KivyMD's custom version of Kivy are here https://github.com/kivymd/KivyMD#how-to-fix-a-shader-bug-on-an-android-device
+ - Or use requirement `kivy==master`, see https://github.com/kivymd/KivyMD#how-to-fix-a-shader-bug-on-an-android-device